Shakya-coder/Distance_measuring_using_Arduino/README.md

 # Distance_measuring_using_Arduino
-A device to measure distance using ultrasoni c sensor and arduino
+A device to measure distance using ultrasonic sensor and arduino

 components required to make circuit:-
 1. Arduino